 The next stop was back in Graeagle at the Graeagle Mill Works Cafe.
 It was about the most charming, homey little cafe I've ever been to.
 Nestled in an old house (all the businesses in town were in similar converted homes) it had mismatched tables and chairs, little homemade crafts for sale, a candy counter, and a really sweet waitress (who'd dog was attacked by a bear we overheard her telling a local patron!).

 The Cafe had fresh baked items like pumpkin pie, and snickerdoodles the size of large pancakes.
 The kitchen of the restaurant was actually the kitchen of the old house!
 Ha ha.
 They had homemade soups and sandwiches, and espresso drinks and tea.
 I ordered tea, and I got a whole pot of water with it just for myself!
 The taco soup was delicious, and it was so nice and warm in there after our windy morning in the rain!
 It felt like heaven!
-What am I talking about, it was heaven!
+What am I talking about, it

 After that we went to a small brewery back in Blairsden...but I'll save that for the next post.